Nonaxce/randomlybarlines/README.md

   but soon I may add more user input and customizability.
 Will add more stats soon other than average height.

-Yeah tinkering around with `<canvas>` and javascript led me to this :P.
+Yeah so tinkering around with `<canvas>` and javascript led me to this :P.